-Mary B. Windom was elected to the Alabama Court of Criminal Appeals in 2008, became the Court's Presiding Judge in 2012, and was re-elected to the Court in 2014.
+Mary B. Windom was elected to the Alabama Court of Criminal Appeals in 2008, became the Court's Presiding Judge in 2012, and was re-elected to the Court in 2014 and 2020.

 Judge Windom was born in Mobile and was raised in Bay Minette in a family dedicated to public service.
 Her late mother, Ina Becker, was the former Tax Assessor of Baldwin County.
 Her late father, Earl V. Becker, was a rural mail carrier for more than 40 years.
 Judge Windom attended public schools in Bay Minette, graduating from Baldwin County High School in 1977 in the top of her class.
 In 1982, she earned her bachelor's degree from the University of South Alabama.

 Following her graduation, Judge Windom worked to help build the local economy, working for two Chambers of Commerce.
 She served as Executive Director of the Bay Minette Chamber of Commerce, then as Director of Membership for the Mobile Area Chamber of Commerce.